bcala06/rag-demo/README.md

 ## Notes

-- To host the app online, expose the Gradio app from `0.0.0.0:7860`.
+- To host the app online, expose the Gradio app (`0.0.0.0:7860` by default).
 - All model inference and retrieval happen on the host machine.
 - Reasoning is enabled for `deepseek-r1` which may take longer for responses.